RizkyWellyanto/cs431/ARM-Accredited-Engineer.md

 This allows low-cost debug adaptors to be developed which work for multiple development toolchains.

-### Areas of standardization in **CMSIS-Core**
+### Areas of standardization in **CMSIS-Core**: an **API**
-From a software development point of view, the CMSIS-Core standardizes a number of areas:
+From a software development point of view, the CMSIS-Core standardizes provides:
-* Standardized definitions for the processor’s peripherals.
+* **Standardized definitions** for the processor’s peripherals.
  * registers in **NVIC**
  * a system tick timer in the processor (**SysTick**)
  * an optional Memory Protection Unit (**MPU**)
  * various programmable registers in the System Control Block (**SCB**)
  * some software programmable registers related to debug features
+* **Standardized functions** for
-* Standardized access functions to access processor’s features
+ * accessing processor’s features (Appendix E)
+  * functions using **NVIC**
+  * functions for accessing registers
+   * direct access is possible but not portable
+ * accessing special instructions easily
+ * system exception handlers
- *
+ * system initialization
+* Standardized software variables for clock speed information In addition:
+* A common platform for device-driver libraries
+ * Each device-driver library has the same look and feel